jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 ## 4. Ask the group to catch you up

 Joining a conversation can be awkward...
 Don't let the awkwardness stop you!
 Simply introduce yourself and ask to be caught up with what's being discussed.
 It's totally cool...
-Get into the groove of joining a conversations late and not knowing anything that's being discussed.
-It happens to often so don't allow it to stop you.
+Get into the groove of joining conversations late and not knowing anything that's being discussed.
+It happens too often to allow it to stop you.

 ## 4. Talk to as many folks as possible

 You will have many opportunities to connect with others.
 I know you want to talk to the speakers, but don't limit yourself from talking to those in the crowd.
-Introduce yourself too as many people and attempt to make deep connections where possible; It's okay to keep conversations surface level too.
+Introduce yourself to as many people and attempt to make deep connections where possible; It's okay to keep conversations surface level too.
 There are so many people to meet in such a short amount of time!